mit-rss/path_planning/README.md

 - “Publish Point” → /clicked_point

 Once you have demonstrated this capability in the simple simulator, it's time to deploy your system in real life!
+You should be able to reliably drive your car around the stata basement by clicking points in RViz to specify trajectories and by planning your own algorithms between two clicked points on the map.
+In our experience, this is one of the coolest and most rewarding parts of the class!